 5. Copy the vector you made and place it on your original document.
 Now in the layers palette, you will have a new layer for this.
 Hide that layer by clicking on the eye in the palette.

 Now ‘Ctrl+Click’ on the thumbnail of this layer in a palette to get a selection of your vector.
 Now keeping that selection intact, click on your ‘BG text’ layer in the layer palette.
 Using the key combination ‘Ctrl+C’ copy the text enclosing in the vector selection and paste it on the document using ‘Ctrl+V’.
 This will create a new layer.
 I named this layer as ‘OP’.

 6. Paste this one more time (creating another layer named ‘OP Copy’) and align this layer’s contents so that they overlap.
 Now using the ‘Color overlay’/ property in the layer properties, (opened by double clicking a layer’s thumbnail in the palette) I coloured the layer as per my liking.
 I coloured the ‘OP copy’ layer with green and I added a black/white gradient using ‘Gradient Overlay’ property for the ‘OP’ layer.
 You should now have something like this:

-9. For the final touches I added in another layer and placed it at the top of the layer palette.
+9. For the final touches, I added another layer and placed it at the top of the layer palette.
 Then I used the ‘Radial Gradient tool’ and selected a ‘Black to Transparent’ gradient at 50% opacity and added in black spots on the edges and corners of my image.
-This added more focus to the major contents of the image and made the final product look a bit better.
+This added more focus to the major contents of the image and made the final wallpaper look a bit better.